avilesjf/synthv-scripts/README.md

 Read loudness audio data and apply loudness parameters.

 ## parameters-scripts
-Shift offset parameters down/up/left/right.
+Shift offset parameters (pitch/loudness/etc.) down/up/left/right.
-Recreate a vibrato envelope with pitch delta parameters.

 ## Modifying these scripts or making your own
 If you copy, modify, fork, etc. these scripts, crediting me for the original source could be a good choice and be free to notify me.